-Not being conversational enough in your writing
+Not being conversational enough

 You don’t want to sound like a pompous ass when you write — instead you want to be relaxed and interesting and, dare I say it, fun!
 Even if your topic is serious, a conversational approach will help your audience understand you better.
 A remedy for writers who make this common writing mistake is to write like you speak.

 Here are some examples of writers who were too conversational in their writing: Email Mistakes Writers Make, Plus Tips for Emailing Pitches.